Skeleton Coast: Wildlife

-The riverbeds further inland are home to baboons, giraffes, lions, black rhinoceros, spotted and brown hyena, as well as springbok.
-The animals get most of their water from wells dug by the baboons or elephants.
+The riverbeds and flatlands further away from the beaches are home to bush elephants, Chacma baboons, southern giraffe, lions, leopard, black rhinoceros, spotted and brown hyenas, gemsbok and springbok, among many other species.
+The animals get most of their water from wells dug by one another, in addition to consuming various water-laden succulent plants.
 The black rhinoceros population was the main reason why the CBBC show Serious Desert was filmed in the region.